 With a 14% increase over the last decade, over 1 million Brits are now working as freelancers; with more and more likely to join the ranks of the growing ‘gig economy’.¹ There’s an ever-growing range of websites and apps that aim to set freelancers up with clients, making it easier than ever to find work.
 This article will introduce you to a few of these, to help you decide which site is for you.

-We’ll also mention Wise: a particularly convenient way for freelancers to get paid for their work by clients all around the world for free.
+We’ll also mention Wise: a particularly convenient way for freelancers to get paid for their work by clients all around the world.

 Freelancing comes with a lot of benefits, but ultimately it's a job and you need to get paid.
 A lot of platforms advertise projects in USD, or have limitations on the currencies and withdrawal methods that you can choose from.
 This is where a multi-currency account can help, as it makes it easy to withdraw your earnings, regardless of the currency in which you’re paid.